sting-ioc/sting/README.md

 ## What is Sting?

-Sting is a super simple, compile time dependency injection toolkit.
+Sting is a fast, easy to use, compile-time dependency injection toolkit.
 The toolkit accepts a set of annotated java classes and generates source code to instantiate and wire together the components.

 # Credit